Designing a Resource and Support Hub for Dementia Caregivers

 -

-Increased Accessibility: The new resource structure made it easier for users to navigate and access content, improving overall findability of resources.
+Increased Accessibility: The new resource structure made it easier for caregivers to find and use content.

 -